783cc003ed/catalogue05/2025/09/Microsoft Office LPE overflow-2025-06.md

 https://github.com/Neruvy/NotMyFault
 <blockquote>
-This isn't mine, credit to whoever made this.
+This isn't mine, credit to Mark Russinovich.
 NotMyFault is a free tool to crash, hang, and cause kernel memory leaks to learn how to diagnose different device and hardware problems on Windows systems.
 </blockquote>

 <table><tr>